Indians in Italy

+Indians in Italy comprise the second largest population of Indians in Continental Europe, after Indians in Germany.
 Although Italy and India have maintained important relations since ancient times, significant Indian migration to Italy is a recent phenomenon.
 Many Indians began immigrating to Italy in the early 1990s, when the Italian government initiated programs to get Indian IT professionals and engineers to contribute to the technology sector in Italy.
 Most Indian immigrants came to Italy legally.

-Many came from the Punjab as entrepreneurs who are incredibly active in the restaurant and retail fields associated with Italy's large tourism industry.
-About half of the total Indian migrant population in Italy live in the central and northern regions of the country, especially in the cities of Rome and Milan.
+Many immigrants came from Punjab as entrepreneurs active in the restaurant and retail fields associated with Italy's large tourism industry.
+About half of the total Indian migrant population in Italy lives in the central and northern regions of the country, especially in Rome and Milan.
 Lombardy hosts the most important Indian community with 47,743 people.

-As a high-achieving model minority, the Indian community has integrated successfully into Italian life, and local authorities and people are impressed with their contributions to the Italian economy.
-They have been found to be generally industrious, business-minded, entrepreneurial and law-abiding.
+The Indian community has integrated successfully into Italian life, and local authorities and people are impressed with their contributions to the Italian economy.
+They have been found to be generally very industrious, business-minded, entrepreneurial and law-abiding.

-Most Indians have retained their religious practices, namely Hinduism, Sikhism and Islam.
+Most Indians have retained their religious practices, mainly Hinduism, Ravidassia and Sikhism.
 There are numerous temples and gurdwaras as well as ISKCON centres.
 There are also many Christians from Kerala.

+According to the research paper of the European University Institute, Fiesole, Italy, the Ravidassia community is the second largest group of Indian diaspora in Italy.
+The Ravidassia community's migration starts in the early 80s, and currently the community is operating 18 Guru Ravidass temples throughout Italy.
+But due to the lack of recognized independent religious identity by the Italian government, the local Italian community leaders assume Ravidasias are Hindu or Sikh.

-Dairy Industry
+Dairy industry

 The production of many Italian cheeses, including Parmigiano-Reggiano, Grana Padano, and mozzarella, depends significantly on immigrant labour.
 Starting in the 1990s, Indians have come to dominate the labour force of the Italian dairy industry in this niche.
-Indeed, 60% of the workers in the Parmesan industry are Sikh.
+60% of the workers in the Parmesan industry are Sikh.

 Most Indians in Italy settle in the north of the country and work in agriculture.
 The Po Valley is similar in climate to the Punjab, where most of these Sikh workers are from.
 Their first jobs tend to be directly with the cows and buffalos, as many come from farming families, but some move on to become cheesemakers, which is better paying.

 it:Coldiretti, which Politico Europe describes as Italy's most important farming union and civic authorities in the region acknowledge that the immigrants are indispensable for agriculture in general and the dairy industry in particular.
 The dairy workers themselves (bergamini) tend to belong to the Italian General Confederation of Labour.

-Religion

-In the years 2011 and 2012 the ISTAT made a survey regarding the religious affiliation among the immigrants in Italy, the religion of the Indian people in Italy were as follows: